 Seminar Activities: All research students have the opportunity to present their ideas at the weekly PhD Seminar, which allows them to hone their presentation skills and to get feedback on their research.
 Our students are also invited to attend our two weekly External Seminars at which academic speakers from around the world present their work.

 Candidates for a place on the MPhil/PhD programme should have completed a taught Master’s in Economics, with a distinction or a high pass, in a good department.
 Students register for the MPhil or the MPhil leading to PhD in the first instance, and transfer to PhD registration as their work progresses.

 The total number of students is limited to about 25.
 This ensures that students gain a strong sense of group-identity and enjoy close contact with academic staff.

 If you are interested in applying then you should start by checking the research interests of academic members of staff to see who is conducting research in the area that you are interested in.
-You may want to contact the Director of Graduate Studies, Dr. Juan Pablo Rud to discuss potential projects.
+You may want to contact the Director of Graduate Studies, Dr. Ija Trapeznikova to discuss potential projects.

 Further information about the application process can be found here.

 Research students can be nominated by the Department of Economics for two types of Royal Holloway Awards as follows: